mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.AspNetCore.JwtAuthentication.md

 ## Class: AspNetCore.SwaggerGen.B2C.ConfigureOAuthSwaggerUIOptions
 Configures SwaggerUI options for OAuth authentication.
+Initializes a new instance of the class.
+    **jwtBearer:** The JwtBearer options.

 ### Methods

 ####Constructor
 Initializes a new instance of the class.
+Configures SwaggerUI options for OAuth authentication.
     #####Parameters
     **jwtBearer:** The JwtBearer options.